retinal-information-processing-lab/Standard_analysis_pipeline/README.md

 ## Installation
 Once you have your Anaconda distribution for python (you can find here the ones you need depending on your OS: https://www.anaconda.com/download#downloads) you need to create an environment (here how to do it: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) and to install spike interface in it (here how to do it: https://spikeinterface.readthedocs.io/en/latest/installation.html).
-It works with Anaconda 4.11.0 and python 3.9.16
+It works for sure with Anaconda 4.11.0 and python 3.9.16 but also later versions of anaconda should be compatible.

 ## Dependencies